danthorpe/Money/README.md

 ```

 ## Architectural style
-Swift is designed to have a strong focus on safety, enabled primarily through strong typing.
+Swift is designed to have a focus on safety, enabled primarily through strong typing.
 This framework fully embraces this ethos and uses generics heavily to achieve this goal.

 At the highest level *currency* is modeled as a protocol, `CurrencyType`.
 The protocol defines a few static properties like its symbol, and currency code.
 Therefore *money* is represented as a decimal number with a generic currency.
 Additionally, we make `CurrencyType` refine the protocol which defines how the decimal number behaves.

-Finally, we auto-generate the code which defines all the currencies, and money types.
+Finally, we auto-generate the code which defines all the currencies and money typealiases.

 ## Implementation Details